Benjamin Baker Moeur: Biography

 Born in Decherd, Tennessee, Moeur attended medical school in Little Rock, Arkansas.
 After graduating in 1896, Moeur moved to Tempe, Arizona and started a medical practice.
 He was a representative for Maricopa County at the State of Arizona Constitution Convention in 1910.
 He also served on the Tempe School Board and served as the Secretary of the Board of Education for Arizona State Teacher's College (the precursor to Arizona State University) in Tempe.

-During Moeur's governorship, he mobilized the Arizona National Guard to stop the construction on Parker Dam, which was being built primarily to divert more water to the Los Angeles area.
+During Moeur's governorship, a number of progressive reforms in areas such as working conditions and social security were carried out.
+He also mobilized the Arizona National Guard to stop the construction on Parker Dam, which was being built primarily to divert more water to the Los Angeles area.
 The mobilization was partly an embarrassment, as the troops arrived via an antiquated steamboat, which became stranded.
 Its troops were rescued by workers from California working at the dam.
 Moeur's primary motive, however, was later vindicated by the United States Supreme Court when it ruled that California and the Bureau of Reclamation were constructing Parker Dam illegally because the dam had never been properly authorized.
 Subsequent legislation rectified this error and construction continued apace.

 Governor Moeur served two terms (1933–1937) and died 71 days after he left office.
 He died in Tempe, where he is buried at the Double Butte Cemetery.